JodusNodus/databrokerdao-dapi/README.md

   A succesful response returns a hash property, which you can use in the enlist call.

-- Before purchasing, we need to approve the token amount (see [Before transfering tokens](?id=before-transfering-tokens)) Make sure the amount you approve is >= the price the buyer will have to pay: **seconds from now to endtime * stream price**
+- Before purchasing, we need to approve the token amount (see [Before transfering tokens](?id=before-transfering-tokens)) Make sure the amount you approve is >= the price the buyer will have to pay: **seconds from now to endtime * stream price**.
+You can use something like following algorithm to predict the amount: `streamPrice * (endtime - (new Date().getTime() / 1000)) + 1000 `.
+The 1000 seconds added at the end are a safety measure, to make sure the approved amount is high enough.

 - `POST /purchaseregistry/purchaseaccess`